Introduction to Community-Engaged Learning

 - An opportunity to show others the “right” way to do things

-You can participate in civic engagement in several ways in the English, Linguistics, and Writing Studies Department.
-One way is by taking officially designated service-learning courses.
+You can participate in community-engaged learning in several ways in the English, Linguistics, and Writing Studies Department.
+One way is by taking officially designated community-engaged learning courses.
 These courses allow you to apply what you are learning to real-world settings and you are able to demonstrate your learning through your service with a non-profit organization.

 —Lucy Smith (Engaged Learning Coordinator)

-Typically in a service-learning class you will give service either directly or indirectly by working with a nonprofit organization.
+Typically in a community-engaged learning class you will give service either directly or indirectly by working with a nonprofit organization.
 You may also have the opportunity to research on a topic related to the community.

 You can find out more by reading “Service-Learning in English Composition Courses.”
-For more information on service-learning in general see the Engaged Learning Office’s overview of Service-Learning.
+For more information on community-engaged learning in general see the Engaged Learning Office’s overview of community-engaged learning.